Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 	 RETURN city
 ```

-### Shortest path
+### Shortest Path

-Get the shortest path from San Francisco to Paris:
+Determine the shortest path from San Francisco to Paris:

 ```JavaScript
 WITH cities